AdamJ/Collections/README.md

 ===========

-This was written using Jade, CSS3, HTML5, LESS and utilized Bootstrap 3 and Bower Components.
+- This was written using Jade, CSS3, HTML5, LESS and utilized Bootstrap 3 and Bower Components.

+- Code was compiled using CodeKit on Mac OSX Mavericks/Yosemite.